-The Republican Party can win the presidency in 2016 with a shift in strategy.
+The Republican Party can win the presidency in 2016 by shifting strategy.

-But the most divisive element affecting Republican prospects for 2016 seems to be the Tea Party, a group of ultra-conservatives who caucuses with the G.O.P. in Congress.
+However, the most divisive element affecting Republican prospects for 2016 is the Tea Party, a group of ultra-conservatives who caucus with the G.O.P. in Congress.
 They defy compromise, especially regarding healthcare reform, and prefer to shut down the U.S. Government instead of extending the olive branch to the president, the way moderate Republicans would like to do.
-As a result, the party of Lincoln is often viewed by the public as overly hostile to President Obama and his policies, which didn't go over well in the 2012 Presidential Election.
+As a result, Lincoln's party is often viewed as overly hostile to President Obama and his policies, which didn't go over well in the 2012 presidential election.

 In addition to distancing themselves from extremists within their ranks, Republicans must pivot to the center if they hope to recapture the White House.
-A way to do this would be to nominate former Florida Governor Jeb Bush or Governor Chris Christie of New Jersey for president.
-Both advocate rebuilding the nation's crumbling infrastructure and rescuing public education to promote economic growth like most Americans, except right-wing conservatives, who could never appeal to the middle-of-the-road constituents.
-Bush and Christie also backed a balanced federal budget so that Social Security and other pivotal government programs survive for the next generation.
-But their biggest challenge is to break the gridlock in Washington, which means they must abandon efforts to abolish the Affordable Care Act and other Obama programs that don't threaten the economy or national security as a goodwill gesture.
+A way to do so would be to nominate former Florida Governor Jeb Bush or Governor Chris Christie of New Jersey for president.
+They, like most Americans, advocate rebuilding the nation's crumbling infrastructure and rescuing public education to promote economic growth, unlike right-wing conservatives, who could never appeal to the middle-of-the-road constituents.
+Bush and Christie also backed a balanced federal budget, so Social Security and other pivotal government programs would survive for the next generation.
+However, their biggest challenge is to break the gridlock in Washington, which means they must abandon efforts to abolish the Affordable Care Act and other Obama programs that don't threaten the economy or national security as a goodwill gesture.

-Also, by shifting to the center, the G.O.P. could double its voting base.
+By shifting to the center, the G.O.P. could also double its voting base.
 African Americans, Hispanics, Asians, women, and voters between the ages of eighteen and twenty-five might flock to a party with moderate views on critical issues like abortion, health care reform, welfare spending, and gay marriage, unlike the Democratic Party.
-It could likely guarantee victories in much-needed states like Ohio, Florida, Virginia, and North Carolina and enable the party to hold on to Texas as demographics in the state steadily shift.
+It could guarantee victories in much-needed states like Ohio, Florida, Virginia, and North Carolina and enable the party to hold on to Texas as demographics in the state steadily shift.

-So, for those Republicans seeking a comeback in 2016, there exists a pathway to victory not with a candidate who will seek to overturn health care reform, neglect the environment, or scale back Social Security, but someone with style, vigor, and foresight on the crucial issues of the day.
+So, for those Republicans seeking a comeback in 2016, there exists a pathway to victory, not with a candidate who will seek to overturn the Afforable Care Act, neglect the environment, or scale back Social Security, but with someone who has style, vigor, and foresight on the crucial issues of the day.

 Subscribe to: